HankB/collect-SMART-reports/README.md

 ## Requirements

-install the `smartmontools` package onm hosts that generate the reports. `rsync` must be installed on all hosts.
+install the `smartmontools` package on hosts that generate the reports. `rsync` must be installed on all hosts.

 ```text
 sudo apt install smartmontools